nahidmbstu/FullStackEngineerChallenge/README.md

 Admin Will assign Employees for Review.

-# backend contains Application service in Node Js
+# backend contains Application service in Express Js

 There is lot of scope for Improvements like Testing End Points using JEST, Mocha, supertest and Using Typescript , Using Docker to Containerised this as a microservice.